bitasy/hyposoft/documents/apis.md

 #### Notes

-The request should fail if there are assets of this ITModel.
+The request should fail if there are live assets of this ITModel.

 #### Response Body